SiriusBYT/Caerbannog/README.md

 # The Caerbannog Compiler, is the new much more advanced compiler for Flashcord.

-It it a Python Program that forever searches for changes in Flashcord's code,

-to then recompile it and cause an automatic Quick CSS reload thanks to the accompanying Replugged Plugin.
+It it a Python Program that forever searches for changes in Flashcord's code, to then recompile it and cause an automatic Quick CSS reload thanks to the accompanying Replugged Plugin.

+Some stuff is currently hard-coded for Flashcord, I can't be fucked making changes to make it easy to use for everyone else yet.
+If enough people use or

-Uses port 6701 for the communication between the Caebannog Server and Client.
+Caerbannog uses port 6701 for both the Server and the Client.

-Code is structured and formatted in the same style of SiriusBYT/Kosaka.

-Some code is modified from the Trinity Clients and Servers.
+Code is structured and formatted in the same style of SiriusBYT/Kosaka and has some code modified from the TSN Trinity Client/Server.